Oakbourne station: History

-A post office was located in the station building until it closed in 1928, when Ellen Speakman retired.
+A post office was located in the station building until it closed on December 10, 1928, when Ellen Speakman retired.
 A small single-track siding served as a freight yard for the Oakbourne Epileptic Hospital and Colony Farm and other local industries.
 Service to the station was terminated in 1961, and the building was razed several years later.
 Later in the station's honor, the West Chester Railroad has affixed a small “Oakbourne” station sign to a nearby catenary pole in the style of those made by the Pennsylvania Railroad.